Developing Resilience Overcoming and Growing from Setbacks

 Time heals old wounds.
 I remember when I wrote this post.
 It now feels like a thousand years ago.
 I remember all of my emotions.
 This was the beginning of a painful internal healing process.

 Now, I could smile and say, “Thank you” while I wink at the sky.
-Dear friend, it gets much better, I promise.
+But, dear friend, it gets much better, I promise.
 Much better than your old plans.
 One hundred times better -Okay, maybe ten times better.
 Keep investing in yourself.
 Go for what matters, and you’ll always have more.

 Please comment, share or email this post to a friend.
 Thanks for your support!